Lifestyle Changes That Can Lower Your Blood Pressure

 Make small changes

 If you have high blood pressure, there’s plenty you can do every day to control it.
-Eating healthier, exercising more, and tweaking other day-to-day habits can help keep your readings in check.
+Eating more healthily, increasing your exercise amount, and tweaking other day-to-day habits can help keep your readings in check.

 Eat a healthy diet